 Improving water services is a matter of the longer term.
-Basically, this process never ends and therefore EBC recommends to embed the benchmarking instrument in the annual business planning cycle.
+Basically, this process never ends and therefore EBC recommends embedding the benchmarking instrument in the annual business planning cycle.

-As one can imagine, benchmarking is not an easy job.
-It costs quite some effort to provide good quality data and to prepare a sound improvement plan.
+As you can imagine, benchmarking is not an easy job.
+It costs quite some effort to provide good-quality data and to prepare a sound improvement plan.
 But benchmarking clearly offers several benefits:

 Documented cases from Denmark, Germany and The Netherlands – where benchmarking programmes have already been running in the water sector since the 1990’s – show that the efforts pay off.
 The Dutch example learns for instance that since the start of the programme, costs per connected property have gone down with 35% (corrected for inflation), while at the same time service quality (in terms of water quality, reliability and customer satisfaction) has improved and investments levels have maintained at the same level.